ghazalna/GenAI-Supply-Chain-Assistant/README.md

 This project is an AI-powered assistant that reads supply chain data, flags issues, and suggests improvements based on uploaded policy documents using LLM and RAG.

+## 💡 Transforming Supply Chain with GenAI

+In traditional supply chain management, professionals often rely on manual processes and static dashboards to identify issues like delays, stock shortages, or quality defects.
+These methods, while effective to an extent, can be time-consuming and may not provide real-time insights.

+---

+### 🚀 Enter Generative AI — A Game-Changer in Supply Chain

+### 📌 Why AI in Supply Chain?

+According to a study published in the *International Journal of Scientific Research and Management*, companies are increasingly leveraging **AI and Machine Learning** to:
+- Optimize delivery routes
+- Predict delays
+- Detect quality variances early on

+📊 The adoption of these technologies has grown significantly, with the **AI market valued at around $2 trillion**.

+### 📈 Benefits Over Traditional Methods

+✅ **Real-Time Decision Making**
+AI enables prompt execution of supply chain tasks, surpassing the capabilities of traditional setups.

+✅ **Predictive Analytics**
+Machine Learning algorithms forecast demand and inventory needs with greater accuracy.

+✅ **Enhanced Efficiency**
+Automation of routine tasks increases operational efficiency and reduces human error.

 ## 🧠 Use Case

 Businesses handle tons of supply chain data—stock levels, lead times, defect rates, and more.
 But: